danwing/cidfi/draft-wing-cidfi.md

 ## New Provisioning Domain Additional Information Key {#iana-pvd}

-This document requests IANA to register two new JSON keys in the Provisioning Domains Additional Information registry at {{IANA-PVD}}:
+This document requests IANA to register a new JSON key in the Provisioning Domains Additional Information registry at {{IANA-PVD}}:

 ~~~~~